 Quick tips for planning your holiday:

-Transport: Getting familiar with the transport options in Kuala Lumpur city will save you plenty of time.
-An efficient train network ( including a light rail network) connects the most popular tourist hubs in the city.
-The LRT transport is very cheap but can be crowded on working days or during peak hours.
-Avoid traveling during peak traffic hours in the morning or evening.
+Avoid travelling during peak traffic hours in the morning or evening.
 Plan your trips a day in advance to save time.
 Inter-city bus services are very efficient and also a very cheap way to travel within mainland Malaysia as well as to Singapore and Thailand.
 GRAB ridesharing app is a must if you plan to catch a taxi and move around the city using ridesharing options.
-Read More
+Read More about transport options in KL

 8. Money Exchange on-premises

-9. In-room DiningRecommended Budget Hotels in Kuala Lumpur
+Recommended Budget Hotels in Kuala Lumpur

 Here is my breakdown of a sample 4 day Itinerary to explore Kuala Lumpur